 McCabes acknowledges Aboriginal and Torres Strait Islander peoples as the traditional custodians of our offices’ land.
-We recognise their continuing connection to land, waters and community and pay our respects to their cultures and Elders, past, present and emerging.
+We recognise their continuing connection to land, waters and community and pay our respects to their cultures and Elders, past and present.
+We stand in solidarity with Aboriginal and Torres Strait Islander peoples in their continuing struggles for justice.

 Our formal pro bono program is an opportunity for us to use our passion for the law to help and empower our local and global community.